 Agritech Innovation Challenge winners announced

-In March 2019, the Ministry of Agriculture in partnership with Innovate BC started looking for B.C.-based Science or knowledge put into practical use to solve problems or invent useful tools. solutions to serve the needs of the Province’s agriculture industry through the Agritech Innovation Challenge.
-Last week the Ministry announced the three Agritech A new method, idea or product.
-A process to identify the best technology to solve big business problems. winners who will receive a total of $150,000 in funding.
+In March 2019, the Ministry of Agriculture in partnership with Innovate BC started looking for B.C.-based technology solutions to serve the needs of the Province’s agriculture industry through the Agritech Innovation Challenge.
+Last week the Ministry announced the three Agritech Innovation Challenge winners who will receive a total of $150,000 in funding.
 These projects will see B.C. beekeepers gain an edge in the battle with the varroa mite, mushroom producers use robots to harvest and winemakers produce their product more efficiently.
 Read more about the three challenge winners below: